jordanchow1/cannabis_consumer_insights/README.md

 # Canadian Cannabis Consumer Insights

-This project analyzes Canadian cannabis consumer behaviour by reconstructing microdata inspired by Numerator’s Modern Cannabis Consumer Behavior report.
+This project analyzes Canadian cannabis consumer behaviour by reconstructing data published in Numerator’s Cannabis Consumer Behaviour report.
 Using published metrics, I built a dataset of roughly 2,000 individual consumer records to model spending levels, usage frequency, and product preferences.

 The goal was to transform high-level industry research into consumer-level insights that inform market segmentation, product positioning, and marketing strategy.